Shalon Buskirk

 Producer, Co-Director, Director of Photography, Co-Editor

 Drew Swedberg is a documentary filmmaker, cinematographer, educator, and film programmer.
 Through a relational process and poetic approach, his filmmaking orbits around the everyday dreams, rituals, and forces that shape the places he calls home.
-As a teaching artist based in Eastern Pennsylvania, he designs spaces for aspiring filmmakers to create media-based stories.
-He is currently teaching as an adjunct professor in Lafayette College’s Film and Media Studies Program.
-Drew has led an array of film classes from elementary to college classrooms, most recently as a program facilitator for PBS39’s Production U and a visiting instructor in the LVAIC Documentary Storymaking program.
+As a teaching artist residing in Eastern Pennsylvania, he designs spaces for aspiring filmmakers to create media-based stories.
+Drew has led an array of film classes from elementary to college classrooms, most recently as a program facilitator for PBS39’s Production U and a visiting instructor in Lafayette College’s Film & Media Studies program and Documentary Storymaking program.
+He is currently teaching as an adjunct professor across colleges in the Lehigh Valley.
 He was a Film Independent Documentary Lab Fellow in 2022, Visiting Fellow at Skidmore College’s MDOCS Storytellers’ Institute in 2020 and 2022, and an Artist-in-Residence for the Cultural Coalition of Allentown in 2019 and 2021.

 Nandini Sikand